 - Plastic Bags surplus to requirements.

-Start by preparing any decoration you would like to add to your shoe.
-Here I made a simple triangle from a few fibers and added a few wet strands of wool for decoration.
+- Start by preparing any decoration you would like to add to your shoe.
+Here I made a simple triangle from a few fibres and added a few wet strands of wool for decoration.

-You may wish to leave this out entirely and just simply add different color wool fibers to create your masterpiece.
+- You may wish to leave this out entirely and just simply add different colour wool fibres to create your masterpiece.

-I based some of the decorative ideas on the already molded design on the shoe by putting a logo of my own design over the one already on the shoe.
+- I based some of the decorative ideas on the already moulded design on the shoe by putting a logo of my own design over the one already on the shoe.

-Add any stripes by first splitting a long piece of wool fiber from a length of merino wool roving.
+- Add any stripes by first splitting a long piece of wool fibre from a length of merino wool roving.
 Wet it with warm soapy water first and use this to make stripes around the edge of each shoe as shown.
-Follow the lines indicated on the preformed shoe.
+Follow the lines indicated on the pre-formed shoe.
 The wet wool will easily stick to the shoes.

-You may wish to add small flowers, spots, stripes or any other decoration at this time, or none at all!
-In which case, you should just proceed by adding four layers of fibers, one layer at a time to the surface of each Aqua shoe.
+- You may wish to add small flowers, spots, stripes or any other decoration at this time, or none at all!
+In which case, you should just proceed by adding four layers of fibres, one layer at a time to the surface of each Aqua shoe.

-Adding fibers to sides of the Aqua Shoes
+Putting Fibres to the Sides of the Aqua Shoes

 Wet the Wool